hathora/builder/README.md

 https://github.com/hathora/hathora
 ```

-You can now your local hathora cli as follows:
+You can now run your local hathora cli as follows:

 ```sh
 npm run cli dev